The Edge of the World Sedona: My Favorite Free Campsite in AZ

 End of the World Destination

 As I mentioned earlier, the exact coordinates of my campsite were 34.979889, -111.794281 aka the best free camping near Sedona.
 When we saw the break in the trees (turned right off the main road), we made another quick right along the ridgeline and a minute later saw this perfect spot to the left.
-This is the proclaimed “End of the World” in Sedona.
+This is the proclaimed “Edge of the World” in Sedona.
 The week prior to our visit, it rained so the area was slightly damp, and we did need 4WD to reverse out of our spot.
 The best part about this area is the endless amount of campsites right near the edge.

 If you’re driving a car without 4WD, I would try to stay near the break in the trees because the roads are easier to navigate.
 There are multiple other side roads with campsites, but these roads are much more rough.